Eurovision Young Dancers 2011: Location

-Dansens Hus (English: Dance House) in Oslo, Norway was the host venue for the 2011 edition of the Eurovision Young Dancers.
+Dance House in Oslo, Norway was the host venue for the 2011 edition of Eurovision Young Dancers.

 Format

 The format was revamped in 2011 to include a 'final duel' round, with the semi-finals removed due to the low number of participating countries.
 The televised prime time show consists of dancers who are non-professional and between the ages of 16–21, competing in a performance of dance routines of their choice, which they have prepared in advance of the competition.
 All of the acts then take part in a choreographed group dance during 'Young Dancers Week'.

 Presenters

 Erik Solbakken was the host of the 2011 contest.
 Solbakken previously hosted the Eurovision Song Contest 2010 in Oslo, alongside Haddy Jatou N'jie and Nadia Hasnaoui.

 Jury panel

 Jury members of a professional aspect and representing the elements of ballet, contemporary, and modern dancing styles, score each of the competing individual and group dance routines.
 Once all the jury votes have been counted, the two participants which received the highest total of points progress to a final round.
 The final round consists of a 90-second 'dual', were each of the finalists perform a 45-second random dance-off routine.
 The overall winner upon completion of the final dances is chosen by the professional jury members.

 The jury members consisted of the following: